 You should expect to get this response from a good candidate:

-“Keywords are ideas, words and phrases that searchers enter into search engines, they are also called search queries.
-If you merge everything on your web page down to simple word or phrase, then those words and phrases are regarded as your keywords.”
+“Keywords are ideas, words and phrases that searchers enter into search engines.
+They are also called search queries.
+If you merge everything on your web page down to simple words or phrases, then those words and phrases are regarded as your keywords.”

-“Google algorithms are a compound system used to retrieve data from its search indexes and instantly delivers the best possible results for a query.
+“Google algorithms are complex systems used to retrieve data from its search index and instantly deliver the best possible results for a query.
 The search engine uses a combination of algorithms and numerous ranking signals to deliver webpages ranked by relevance on its search engine results pages (SERPs).”

-This is one question that a digital marketer should know to a great extent.
-A digital marketer should know about the google penguin algorithm, how it works and its use.
+This is a question that a digital marketer should be very familiar with.
+They should know about the Google Penguin algorithm, how it works, and its purpose.

-A prospective hire response should be something like this:
+A prospective hire’s response should sound something like this:

-The main purpose of the google penguin update is to prevent various types of search engine spam also known as black hat SEO or spamdexing from being successfully with higher search results.”
+“Google Penguin is a set of algorithm updates initiated by Google to improve the quality of its search results for users.
+The main purpose of the Google Penguin update is to prevent various types of search engine spam, also known as black hat SEO or spamdexing, from achieving higher search rankings.”

 This question will help you understand if the candidate has a good understanding of keyword in SEO.
 This question can also serve as a basic question to test the candidate’s digital marketing ability.